 Here is my Kanban board that I have @ home on my refrigerator:

 My family and I use this board to the best of our conscience & capabilities.
 This has done some miracles to me and my family to manage our tasks daily, weekly and monthly (change for better - Kaizen).

 Alongside my day work, I volunteer into many other Agile activities that are happening globally.
 One such activity is for a group that I co-founded in 2015 called Agile practitioners' Group of India (APGI).
 The motive of this group is to speak Agile awareness within India.
 We conduct up meetups, webinars and conferences.
 I have a great volunteer team within the group every year that is filled with energy and they always want to execute all the activities to put up a great conference using Agile ways.
-We inspect and adapt every week, we have a board to track our tasks, we have task owners, we do weekly Stand-up meetings to discuss our plan for the next seven days there on.
+We inspect and adapt every week, we have a board to track our tasks, we have task owners, we do weekly meetings to discuss our plan for the next seven days there on.
 There are specific roles within the volunteer team like PO, SM and team members that kind of helps us in running the calls, facilitating them and of course in the decision making (a real walk the talk moment).

 To summarize, Agile is not ‘only’ about facilitating or running your DSMs every day.
 If you understand the way it works, Agile becomes your way of life.
 The more you practice, the merrier you will like it.